AlecDusheck/Jessica-CustomAvatars/README.md

-# Project Jessica Environment Renderer
+# Jessica
 This project contains the source code to render Project Jessica environments given a compiled model for inference.
 It is written in Rust to be blazing fast and for reliability.

+## Project Structure
+This project functions as a monorepo.
+All source code is in here.

 ## Development
 For building, you'll need: